A Brief History at NASA:

 Today, the benefits of energy efficiency are well reported.
 The smart investment of energy efficiency is now common knowledge.
 However, some of the drawbacks include upfront investment costs and risk factors associated with loans.
 That’s why I love these affordable “Do it Yourself” solutions.
 Anyone can go online to purchase insulating paint or paint additives.
 It almost sounds too good to be true.

 Does Insulating Paint Really Work?:

 Indeed, the answer is yes.
 Insulating paint works by resisting radiation.
-In the same way that certain materials are less conductive to electricity, certain materials don’t absorb temperature heat or cold easily.
-Although, the public may not have access to the same commercial grade product NASA uses on their shuttles, insulating paint can still make a difference on your energy usage.
-If you’re a property owner or pay energy bills, this can make a noticeable impact for you.
+In the same way that certain materials are less conductive to electricity, certain materials don’t absorb temperature heat, or cold easily.
+Although the public may not have access to the same commercial-grade product NASA uses on their shuttles, insulating paint can still make a difference in your energy usage.
+If you’re a property owner or pay energy bills, this can make a noticeable impact on you.
 Studies show a reduction of up to twenty percent in temperature gain on painted surfaces.

 So, when and where are the best ways to use this product?
 My research has uncovered insulting paint works most effectively on the exterior of a home.
 All-day, the sun is beating down on your home or place of business.
 Keep in mind that you should also select light colors for the outside of your home or business.
 Darker colors are prone to absorbing more heat.
 Nonetheless, I wouldn’t knock the idea of using it concurrently on the inside walls too.
 Furthermore, there are lots of creative ways to utilize this product.
 You can use it to insulate ducts, piping, crawl spaces, cold storage units, and the like.